Corpus Christi Airbag Injuries From Car Accident

 Once the airbag inflates after a crash, it will usually deflate within a matter of moments.
 The airbags deflate so that crash victims inside the vehicle do not become pinned between the seats and the airbag.
 When the airbag deflates, the chemicals used to inflate and deploy the bag will linger in the vehicle, which can cause irritation in the eyes and on the skin.

-How Airbags Injuries Occur in Car Accidents
+How An Airbag Injury May Occur in Corpus Christi Car Accidents